tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 For segmentation models, the input and output are polygons that delineate various target features in an object.

+A model may have many different **classes** of target object that is seeking.

 ## True and False